 Value of purchase including VAT Action required

-£1,000 and under Minimum of 1 quote
+£2,500 and under Minimum of 1 quote

-£1,001 - £5,000 Minimum of 2 written quotes
+£2,501 - £7,500 Minimum of 2 written quotes

-£5,001 - £15,000 Minimum of 3 written quotes
+£7,501 - £15,000 Minimum of 3 written quotes

 Greater than £15,000 Formal tender required (i.e. request for tenders published and advertised appropriately)

-Approved by Audit Committee June 2018, updated Jul 2019, updated Feb 2020
+Approved by Audit Committee June 2018, updated Jul 2019, updated Feb 2020, updated Jan 2021, updated Mar 22

 - 5. Ensure donor guidelines are followed as each donor has different requirements in this area.
 If the limits are lower than above the donor guidelines take precedence. - 6.
 To identify potential suppliers ask colleagues for contacts, search online or advertise as appropriate.
 If the supplier is related/known to the person running the procurement process, this must be declared and a second opinion must be obtained before committing to the purchase (see conflicts of interest policy). - 7.
 Ensure the quoted cost is within budget (and that the budget is monitored before, during and after the procurement process). - 8.
 Select the supplier based on the principles above.
 The decision must be made in line with delegated authority limits and the rationale for the decision must be documented. - 9.
 When goods are received ensure that they are of the correct quality and quantity. - 10.
-Send the invoice to finance@integrityaction.org in line with normal finance procedures.
+Send the invoice to finance@integrityaction.org in line with normal finance procedures. - 11.
+For repeatable, short term contracts a 'bank' of reliable suppliers will be maintained on whom suitable due diligence, in line with the above, has been carried out.
+These preferred suppliers can be asked to quote in line with the above guidelines, and then contracts awarded in a more timely manner.
+A review of these suppliers should be conducted at least every 18 months to ensure they still comply with the above principles.